-To be fair, I think this negative aspect is the least prevalent part of the problem but I can still see how it plays out because of the “Keeping up with the Joneses” mentality here.
-You don't wanna be the one that's left behind, right?
+To be fair, I think this negative aspect is the least prevalent part of the problem, but I can still see how it can be dangerous because of the “Keeping up with the Joneses” mentality.
+You don't want to be the one that's left behind, right?

-At the end of the day, the choice is yours: is this self-improvement stuff really for me?
+At the end of the day, the choice is yours: is this self-improvement stuff really for you?

 See you, Space Cowboy.

 Olivia Goldhill article on Qz

 The science of positive thinking (only studied women though).

 Fizzle blog post "There is no that article"